vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

 * _replica_factor_

     _replica_factor_ specifies the number of replicas in the cluster.
 The default replica factor is 1.
-The suggested number is 3 in cluster.
+The suggested number is 3 in a cluster.

-However, if no option is given, Nebula Graph will create the space with the default partition number and replica factor.
+However, if no option is given, Nebula Graph creates the space with the default partition number and replica factor.

 ### Example